+They're affordable.
 "Prices have come way down.
 You can find lots of good deals for under and around $100," says tech lifestyle expert Carly Knobloch.

+You won't get disconnected.
 Standalone GPS units come with enough internal storage to fit all their preloaded maps, says Derek Meister, a Geek Squad Agent.
 "You don't need to rely on local cell tower connectivity when driving through the countryside."

+They're easy to read.
 Standalone screens can be up to seven inches, and are usually designed with a matte screen that resists road glare during the day and at night.

+You like having a dedicated device.
 A GPS unit's job is to get you where you need to go.
 "You won't miss a turn because it's trying to switch back and forth between being a GPS, playing your favorite music, and alerting you to a new call, e-mail, or Facebook update from your Mom," Meister says.
 Plus, it can always be ready and waiting in the exact same spot in your vehicle.

+You don't want to worry about draining the battery.
 Most have an internal rechargeable battery, but are constantly plugged into your vehicle's charging port.
 Consider the cons: